ArchetypicalSoftware/Scaffold/docs/application-builder/extensions.md

 ## `useInstallCache`

 The `useInstallCache` extension fetches and caches any provided assets during install event.
-The default `cacheKey` is the service worker version provided to `ServiceWorker.createDefaultBuilder` method but can be overridden if necessary.
+The default `cacheKey` is the service worker version provided to `Scaffold.createDefaultBuilder` method but can be overridden if necessary.

 ```ts
 /**